lapinek/platform-scripting/README.md

 * Languages

+    All three components support scripting in Groovy.

     AM allows for client-side scripts, which run in the browser environment.
 The server-side scripts, running on Rhino, can have access to data obtained with a client-side script.

     IDM only supports JavaScript on the server side, with Rhino.

     IG does not currently support JavaScript.

+* Management

+    In IDM, the scripts can be managed directly in separate files and referenced from the configuration.
+The configuration can be itself managed directly in the file system.

 * Accessing HTTP Services